Report a Hacker Here and Learn How to File a Police Report

 In the UK, you can report cybercrime via the Action Fraud websites. | Source: Action Fraud

-If cybercrime is more serious, such as those crimes which involve children, then you can report directly to the Internet Watch Foundation.
-They’re a non-profit organization that seeks to reduce the presence of child-abuse and associated images online.
+If the cybercrime is more serious, such as those involving children, you can report it directly to the Internet Watch Foundation.
+They’re a non-profit organization seeking to reduce online child abuse and associated images.
 On their site, you can make a report straight from the home page to have images or videos of child abuse removed from the web.

-In the case that you fall victim to cybercrime and need help after-the-fact, you can turn to the victim support website.
-They offer a list of local branches you can contact if you need some assistance.
+If you fall victim to cybercrime and need help after the fact, you can turn to the victim support website.
+They offer a list of local branches you can contact if you need assistance.

 Reporting Cybercrime in Canada